kavin-du/Shop-API-2/README.md

 Click on the play button in front of each class name to run all the tests.

 ## 2. Set up a MySQL database
 Here I will be using Docker to deploy a MySQL container.
-If you know other ways to set up a database, please skip this step.
+If you know other ways to set up a database, please skip this step after adding the username and password of the database to `src/main/resources/application.properties` file.

 i) You need to have Docker Desktop installed on your computer.
 [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)